 Under normal conditions, machine should not be towed.
-If machine breaks down and retrieval is necessary:
+If machine becomes disabled and retrieval is necessary:

-- Tow for no more than 100' (30m) at less than 1mph (1.6km/h). - Use towing chains appropriately rated for maximum towing force. - Use maximum force of 1.5 times machine weight. - 1.
-Set parking brake if engine will start. - 2.
-Block tracks to prevent machine from rolling. - 3.
-Attach chain to tow points shown facing towing vehicle.
+- Tow for no more than 100' (30m) at less than 1mph (1.6km/h). - Use towing chains appropriately rated for maximum towing force. - Use no more than 1300lb (5800N) of towing force. - Remember that steering will be difficult. - 1.
+Set parking brake (shown). - 2.
+Block tracks to prevent machine from rolling.

+3. Attach chain to tow points shown facing towing vehicle.
+(Operator station not shown.)

-4. Activate tow valves on both front and rear pumps by turning levers into position shown.
+4. Activate tow valves on both front and rear pumps by turning levers into position as shown.

-NOTICE: When bypass valves are open, only parking brake functions.
+NOTICE: When tow valves are open, only parking brake is functional.

-- 5. Remove blocks. - 6.
-Release parking brake if engine will start.
-If engine will not start, remove rear panel and unbolt parking brake assembly. - 7.
-After towing, turn levers to operating position.
+- 5. Remove blocks.

+- 6. Release parking brake.

+- 7. After towing, turn tow valves back into operating position.